Timely, dedicated representation to injured workers in Arizona for 45 years

 - Willow Beach

-At the Law Offices of Robert E. Wisniewski, we’ve represented hardworking Arizonans for over 40 years — including firefighters, first responders, police, professional athletes, construction workers and laborers.
+At the Law Offices of Robert E. Wisniewski, we’ve represented hardworking Arizonans for 45 years — including firefighters, first responders, police, professional athletes, construction workers and laborers.
 The workers’ compensation system in this state is complex, which is why injured workers in Kingman should seek expert legal counsel from a knowledgeable local workers’ compensation attorney.

 Unlike other law firms, workers’ compensation is all we do – all day, every day – and we do it well.